TrudeEH/web/content/posts/jcionx-favorite-macos-utilities.md

 This app is the best app to make your non-Apple mouse behave like one.
 I use it with my Logitech MX Master 3s instead of Logitech's own software, and it is amazing!

-This app let's you assign any kind of trackpad gesture to your extra mouse buttons.
+This app lets you assign any kind of trackpad gesture to your extra mouse buttons.
 I have a button navigate Spaces and Mission Control when dragging, just like the three finger drag on a trackpad.
 I also have the forward button on the mouse to scroll with two fingers on drag, and on scroll, it zooms.
 Finally, I have the forward and back buttons go forward and back on apps.
 ![Mac Mouse Fix - General tab](../../images/macmousefix1.png)
 Mac Mouse Fix also allows for scrolling options.
 I like to enable Reverse Direction so the mouse scrolls in the direction it is meant to.
 And I disable smooth scroll, because I use another app for that.
 ![Mac Mouse Fix - Scrolling tab](../../images/macmousefix2.png)